 Financing

-The York County Economic Alliance serves as a resource for information on various federal, state and local economic development financing programs.
-The staff of the YCEA works with businesses to identify economic development financing for real estate acquisition and expansion and equipment or working capital projects for which they may be eligible.
+The York County Economic Alliance serves as a resource for information on various local, state and federal economic development financing programs.
+YCEA staff works with businesses to identify economic development funding programs for real estate acquisition and expansion, equipment or working capital projects for which they may be eligible.

 Funding Programs